strongtyped/strongtyped.github.io/source/_posts/2014-05-11-functional-programming-in-scala.markdown

 Some remarks
 ------------

-First, a somewhat philosophical (and highly subjective) remark about _syntax_:
+First, a somewhat philosophical (and highly subjective) remark about _syntax_.

 In _some_ way, the DSL based code reads more natural _from left to right_ than the language based code.
 When initializing `z` with `"foo"` using `val z = "foo"`,